 First, pin the four corners on the diagonal.

-Finally, pin between the notches (shown), placing the pins about a hand’s width apart — parallel to the cutting line in the SA.
+Finally, pin between the notches, placing the pins no closer than a hand’s width apart — parallel to the cutting line in the SA.
 (Once you’ve become a pro, this step can be optional.)

 Step 3c: Cut out our pattern.